Creating a digital home for our digital selves

 - There is a growing concern about the dangers of online socialisation.
 From cyberbullying to catfishing to problematic online communities and more, online socialisation is seen as a new frontier in human interaction with many new dangers, or old ones in new forms.
 Governments and researchers are scrambling to respond.

 - The digital space is almost entirely owned and operated by corporations.
 Unlike the physical world, where you might buy a house to live in or take advantage of public amenities like beaches and parks, the digital world has very few things you can claim for yourself or use without cost.
-This means that when you place your digital self in the digital world, by default you do so only at the benefit of these companies.
-We spend time dressing our digital selves in account data that can be deleted, or lost, or sold; we purchase tools for our digital selves with online subscriptions that can change in price or be cancelled; and we agree to the wholesale loss of digital privacy in order to deliver us, not information, but machine-selected content that we're likely to purchase.
-Nothing about your digital self is owned by you anymore, and the information your digital self gets fed is curated by people who don't have your interests at heart.
-Again, governments and researchers are scrambling to respond to these issues, but also concerned are many tech insiders which seems like a more troubling indictment.
+This means that when you place your digital self in the digital world, by default you do so only by the grace of these companies.
+As such, we spend time dressing our digital selves in account data that can be deleted, or lost, or sold; we purchase tools for our digital selves with online subscriptions that can change in price or be cancelled; and we agree to the wholesale loss of digital privacy in order to better deliver us, not information, but algorithmically-curated content designed to drive our purchasing behaviour.
+Nothing about your digital self is owned by you anymore, and the information your digital self consumes is mediated by people who don't have your interests at heart.
+Again, governments and researchers are scrambling to respond to these issues, but also concerned are many tech insiders which seems, frankly, like a pretty troubling indictment.

 - Your digital world is home to most of your stuff.
 Unless you're a particularly off-the-grid person, your photos, documents, and other files far outnumber the stuff you have in your residence.
 This stuff can be lost with a simple power outage, or a dropped hard drive.
 This stuff can be lost if there's an error in the cloud that overwrites your files.
 This stuff can be lost when a proprietary format is no longer supported and the world moves on.
 Governments and non-profits are scrambling to answer the question of maintaining data for the long term, but not many people care about your lost photos—that's on you.

 - There are a vast number of digital threats that we typically ignore or poorly understood.
 Viruses, malware, ransomware, spyware, phishing attacks, man-in-the-middle attacks, the list goes on.
 These things don't just brick your computer, but steal your sensitive documents, financial information, and private photos.
 We know this, and so we generally install an antivirus and hope for the best.
 But this seems like an odd response to protecting our online self: the place we put most of our stuff, and the place we live much of our lives.
 It's not just that installing an antivirus and crossing our fingers isn't enough, because it's better than nothing.
 Rather, it's that we don't treat our physical selves with this much apathy.
-We know what kinds of threats face us in the real world—neighbourhoods to avoid, what to do after dark, people to cross the street from—and we conduct ourselves accordingly.
+We know what kinds of threats face us in the real world—neighbourhoods to avoid, what to do after dark, behaviour that's risky or safe—and we conduct ourselves accordingly.
 There seems to be no reason not to do this with our digital selves.

 So, we're going to give our digital person the attention it deserves, and build it a digital house.
 A digital architecture if you will.
 We'll take back control of our digital space from the companies that own us, learn to manage the threats that face us, and most importantly learn to maintain our data in the face of trouble.